juparave/git/index.md

     $ git reflog
     $ git reset --hard #####   <- commit number

+## Remove file from tracking

+To stop tracking a file you need to remove it from the index.
+This can be achieved with this command.

+    $ git rm --cached <file>

+If you want to remove a whole folder, you need to remove all files in it recursively.

+    $ git rm -r --cached <folder>

+The removal of the file from the head revision will happen on the next commit.

+WARNING: While this will not remove the physical file from your local, it will remove the files from other developers machines on next git pull.

 ## Add your server as a Git remote called 'deploy'

 List remotes